-- a) Must focus on serving people; - b) Must demonstrate broad-based support of the local judiciary; - c) Must involve the local defense bar in the planning stages; - d) Must involve clear appointment/referral and intake processes; - e) Must include adequate access to support services including secretaries, paralegals, and investigators (lawyer to support staff ratio); - f) Must have defined caseload/workload standards; - g) Must have internal case management/tracking controls sufficient to monitor attorney caseload/workload;
+- a) Must focus on serving clients effectively. - b) Must demonstrate broad-based support of the local judiciary. - c) Must maintain an Oversight Board that meets at least twice a year.
+(TIDC recommends quarterly meetings to facilitate stakeholder communication.) - d) Must involve clear appointment/referral and intake processes. - e) Must include adequate access to support services including administrative support, paralegals, and investigators.

-- h) Must have ability to produce other reports that enable the office to evaluate its own performance and demonstrate its cost-effectiveness to other local defense systems; and - i) Emphasis on staff training/supervision/evaluation to continually improve office performance.
+- f) Must have defined caseload/workload standards consistent with TIDC's published guidelines; - g) Must consult the local bar association, if any, in the planning stages. - h) Must have internal case management/tracking controls sufficient to monitor attorney caseload/workload. - i) Must have ability to produce other reports that enable the office to evaluate its own performance and demonstrate its cost-effectiveness to other local defense systems. - j) Emphasis on staff training/supervision/evaluation to continually improve office performance.

-5) Mental Health Direct Client Services:

-Required Program Elements
+5) Mental Health Public Defender or Managed Assigned Counsel Programs: Required Program Elements

-- a) A written plan must be developed addressing how the program will interface with and not duplicate existing resources (LMHAs, TDCJ Reintegration, CSCD, etc.) available to people with mental health issues; and - b) Must involve the local defense bar in the planning stages.
+- a) A written plan must be developed addressing how the program will interface with and not duplicate existing resources (LMHAs, TDCJ Reintegration, CSCD, etc.) available to people with mental health issues. - b) Must consult the local bar association, if any, in the planning stages.